-To ensure the continuous development of the flexibility services market in the North West region, we have created a clear and robust process that provides the necessary information in an easy-to- read format for these three key participant groupings to understand how to engage with and the value of engaging in the flexibility services market.
-Figure 3.3 lays out the end-to-end process, including the oversight and review processes (see Section 6), to provide confidence that we truly act as a neutral market facilitator and we manage any potential conflicts of interest openly and transparently.
+To ensure the continuous development of the flexible services market in the North West region, we have created a clear and robust process that provides the necessary information in an easy-to- read format for these three key participant groupings to understand how to engage with and the value of engaging in the flexible services market.
+Figure 4 lays out the end-to-end process, including the oversight and review processes (see Section 6), to provide confidence that we truly act as a neutral market facilitator and we manage any potential conflicts of interest openly and transparently.

-Figure 3.3: Robust and transparent processes for delivering Flexibility First
+Figure 4: Robust and transparent processes for delivering Flexibility First